 Campgrounds in the Lodgepole and Dorst Creek areas are in conifer forests at an elevation of 6700 to 6800 feet (2040 - 2070 m).
 Lodgepole Campground is part of Lodgepole Village, which also offers a visitor center, market, laundry, and showers.
 Evening programs are presented in the campground's amphitheater on most summer weekends.
-Dorst Creek Campground is farther north from this develop area but is in a central location for anyone wishing to visit both the Giant Forest and Grant Grove or Cedar Grove.
+Dorst Creek Campground is a 20-minute drive north of Lodgepole Village, and is in a central location for anyone wishing to visit both the Giant Forest and Grant Grove or Cedar Grove.

 Both campgrounds have flush toilets.
-Despite the end of the five-year drought, we still encourage you to conserve water, especially at Dorst Creek, as the source of water there may be limited even in wetter years.
+Despite the end of the five-year drought, we encourage you to conserve water, especially at Dorst Creek, as water there may be limited even in wetter years.

-In 2017, the scheduled opening has been delayed from April 19 to May 3, at noon, due to heavy snow still on the ground.
-Closing date is noon on November 29, depending on weather.
-This large, popular campground has 214 sites for tents, RVs, and trailers.
-It costs $22 per night.
+Camping here is $22 per night.
 Reservations are available in summer and fall and are strongly recommended.
 It is a few miles from the Giant Forest sequoia grove and next to Lodgepole Village, where summer services include a market, deli, gift shop, showers, and laundry.
 The free Sequoia Shuttle to Giant Forest and Wuksachi Lodge stops in the campground.